SouvikChakraborty472/Swiggy_ER-Diagram_Design/README.md

 * **Email**: souvikchakraborty472@gmail.com
 * **LinkedIn**: https://www.linkedin.com/in/souvikchakraborty472/

-If you find this project insightful, please consider giving it a star!
+If you find this project insightful, please consider giving it a star and sharing it with your network!

-Thank you for visiting my repository!
+Thank you for visiting!